Pika

-A pika (/ˈpiːkə/ PEE-kə, /USalsoˈpaɪkə/ PY-kə) is a small, mountain-dwelling mammal native to Asia and North America.
+A pika (/ˈpaɪkə/ PY-kə, /ˈpiːkə/ PEE-kə) is a small, mountain-dwelling mammal native to Asia and North America.
 With short limbs, a very round body, an even coat of fur, and no external tail, they resemble their close relative the rabbit, but with short, rounded ears.
 The large-eared pika of the Himalayas and nearby mountains lives at elevations of more than 6000 m.